-During the teaching and learning activity, students learn information literacy according to one of the following levels.
-By the end of the teaching activity, students should be able to:
+During the teaching and learning activity, students learn information literacy according to one of the following levels:

 Novice Intermediate Advanced Awareness of Base Level Knowledge Explain Apply the concept somewhat Analyze Intentional and Effective Application Transfer to a new situation Define the scope of the research question or hypothesis incompletely.
 Define the scope of the research question or hypothesis completely.
 Effectively define the scope of the research question or hypothesis / assumption.
 Take all information without comparative analysis.
 Compare different sources to access the reliability of the information.
 Assess the validity and credibility of information using a range of criteria.
-Have a good knowledge of vocabulary, functional grammar and the functions of language.
-Have a good awareness of the main types of verbal interaction, a range of literacy and non-literacy texts, and the main features of different styles and registers of language.
-Have a perfect mastery of grammatical and vocabulary subtleties.
+Knowledge of vocabulary, functional grammar and the functions of language.
+Awareness of the main types of verbal interaction, a range of literacy and non-literacy texts, and the main features of different styles and registers of language.
+Perfect mastery of grammatical and vocabulary subtleties.
 Look for information online using a search engine.
 Use different search engines to find information.
 Use some filters when searching.
 Use advanced search strategies to find reliable information.